AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

 You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
 An interactive PDF document lets users enter or modify data located in the PDF document fields.
 The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
-When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+When a PDF document is flattened, a user cannot modify the data located in the document's fields.
 One reason to flatten a PDF document is to ensure that data cannot be modified.

 You can flatten the following types of PDF documents: